Monday, 9 February 2015

 Herod the King of Judea, is holding a banquet.
 Salome is his step daughter through his wife Queen Herodias.
 Herod lusts after the bored, spoiled and jaded Salome.
 Herodias is jealous of Salome and spends her time drinking, nagging him and flirting with a guest at the banquet.
 Prince Naraboth, Herod's chief bodyguard also pines over Salome but dares not act.
 His friend, a Page, begs him to forget her.
 At the banquet various wise men engage in animated but pointless debates which bore Salome.
 Herod drunkenly tries to appeal to Salome but is rebuffed as Herodias mocks him.
 Salome leaves the party and followed by Naraboth lingers at a courtyard where she hears a voice.
 She is told it is the prophet Jokaanan who has been imprisoned in a cell under a gilded cage in the courtyard.
 Salome demands to see him but the guards tell her that it is forbidden by Herod to speak to Jokaanan.
 When she orders a slave to bring Jokaanan to her the slave instead jumps to his death from the castle walls rather than defy Herod's orders.
 Salome notices that Naraboth has a key to the cage and asks for it.
 He refuses as the Page urges him to leave.
 Salome tells Naraboth he will earn her favour if he gives her the key, which he does.
 Jokaanan is freed and Salome tries to seduce him.
 He denounces her as a wanton sinner and returns to his cell as Naraboth kills stabs himself in front of Salome and dies.

 Today we are used to having "art films" and underground music as important parts of mass culture.
 Making an obscure artsy vanity project with no commercial appeal would not be considered unusual, in fact some filmmakers make it a matter of pride to do so from time to time.
 However in the 1920's there was no such scene to speak of aside from a very small circle of Dadaists and Surrealists like Hans Richter, Marcell Duchamp, Man Ray, Salvador Dali and Viking Eggeling who made a few experimental films.
-But those films were short and low-budget films not meant for the larger public.
+But those films were short and low-budget films not meant for the larger public including Alla herself who was probably unfamiliar with them.
 Nazimova treated her obscure vanity project as if it were a regular Hollywood melodrama that audiences would accept as such.
 This either took great courage, sheer willful stubbornness, a deluded ego or a complete disregard of common sense.
 Or a combination of all of the above.

 In the original Oscar Wilde version the character of Salome is supposed to be a teenager while Nazimova was by this point 43 years old.
 This point caused some ridicule at the time but since in the film Salome's age is not mentioned and Nazimova's trim dancer's body still looks youthful modern audiences are not likely to notice this very much.
 Besides there has always been a tradition of women playing much younger characters in fantasies, "Peter Pan" for example.